Simple GHC (Haskell) Integration for VSCode

 Alternatively, if you want the latest and greatest, you can download

-vsix files from Circle CI.
+vsix files from GitHub Actions.
 Pick the latest build, and check out the 'Artifacts' tab.

 This VSCode extension provides editing enhancements for Haskell development.

 Diagnostics: Basic squiggles and error messages.
 Automatic re-checking on save.

 :info lookup.
 Works okay with imported and top level identifiers.

 Type: View types by selecting in the code.
 The minimal expression covering the selection will have its type shown.
 Implemented with

 Inline REPL: Add REPL blocks to your code with haddock syntax, either using no spaces before

 >>> or put it in a comment like

 -- >>>.
 Click on the code lens or type